fabioedoardoluigialberto/mtg_deck_simulator/README.md

 This tool goes beyond simple estimates of deck balance by looking at the histogram of mana costs.
 Given the absence of Python based MTG engines and simulators, this project has enough reasons to exist in my humble opinion.
 It can be extended in the future by including card types such as creatures, enchantments, etc. or mana producing cards using APIs and databases freely (?) available from the web.

+# How to use it
+Start a Jupyter notebook server and open the open the notebook.
+It should be self explanatory.

 # Features
 - There is only one player.